rorytrain/private-credit-lab/README.md

 Clone the repository and create a `.env` file in each day folder you intend to run: ANTHROPIC_API_KEY=your-key-here

 API keys are excluded from this repository by `.gitignore`.
 You will need an Anthropic API account with sufficient credits.
-The lab was built and tested using the pay-as-you-go API tier — total cost for all seven days is under USD 5.
+The lab was built and tested using the pay-as-you-go API tier (total cost for all seven days is under USD 5).

 ## Design principles